Mohd Sharim Md Zain

-Mohd Sharim bin Md Zain is a Malaysian politician and currently serves as member of State Assembly for Chini.
+Mohd Sharim bin Md Zain (born 13 March 1979) is a Malaysian politician and currently serves as member of State Assembly for Chini.

 Political career

 He joined UMNO and served as officer to his predecessor, Abu Bakar Harun who was Chini assemblyman.

 He currently holds position as Committee Member of UMNO Pekan as well as Youth Chief of UMNO FELDA Chini 3 Branch.

 2020 Chini by-election

 In July 2020, Mohd Sharim first contested to become a Member of the Legislative Assembly (MLA) in Chini by-election.
 The election was held following the death of the incumbent Member of the Legislative Assembly (MLA) from United Malays National Organisation (UMNO), Abu Bakar Harun on 7 May who had held the seat since 2004.